rkruk/R.A.T.-Cyborg-Mouse-on-Linux/README.md

 **Tested on:**

 Those settings has been tested on Funtoo/Gentoo/Arch and Ubuntu Linux machines with the latest Xorg.
-This workaround works with kernel 2.6 and with the latest kernel 3.. & 4.. > current. (nothing has changed - evdev still can't work with this class of devices *and it is May 2015.. :/ ).
+This workaround works with kernel line from 2.6 to the latest kernel 3.. & 4.. > current.

+(nothing has changed - evdev still can't work with this class of devices - and it is May 2015.. :/ ).

--Gentoo testing profile (~ current);
+* Gentoo testing profile (~ current);

--Funtoo - current profile (~ standard);
+* Funtoo - current profile (~ standard);

--Arch (current);
+* Arch (current);

--Ubuntu (tested from 14.04 to 15.04 (and 15.10 too).
+* Ubuntu (tested from 14.04 to 15.04 (and 15.10 too).

 Kernel versions:

-*Linux from 2.6 all versions > to *current
+From 2.6 -> all versions -> to current

 ====================================================================

-*- Those settings are working with all kernel versions and mods ( tested with: pf, ck on Arch Linux).
+These settings are compatible with all kernel versions and mods ( tested with: pf, ck on Arch Linux).
 You can use this setup for any Linux Distribution - and in most cases it should just works as it is kernel, distro agnostic setup.

 ====================================================================